nh-server/switch-guide/docs/extras/save_management.md

 [Checkpoint](https://github.com/FlagBrew/Checkpoint) is also a save manager.
 It can be used to back up and restore game saves to your SD card.
 It also has the ability to share save data over FTP and WiFi.

+[savefileconverter.com](https://savefileconverter.com/#/nintendo-switch-online) can be used to convert game saves back and forth to raw/emulator format.
+It can also convert saves to and from the MiSTer, flash carts, online emulators, and other formats.

 &nbsp;

 ### JKSV